St. Joseph's High School (Renfrew, Ontario)

 St. Joseph's Catholic High School is a Roman Catholic high school managed by the Renfrew County Catholic District School Board (RCCDSB), in Renfrew, Ontario, Canada.

 Organization

-The school educates in grades 8–12 in English.
-It has approximately 550 students as of the 2016–17 school year.
+The school educates in grades 8–12 primarily in English.
+It has approximately 650 students as of the 2022-23 school year.
+That number is expected to double in 2025 with a new addition.